VoltLang/Website/doc/tvpl/c2-setup.md

 		return 0;
 	}

+Then save the following in the root of the folder in a file called `battery.txt`.

+	--dep
+	watt

+For more information on Battery, check out [its documentation](https://github.com/VoltLang/Battery/blob/master/doc/index.md).

 ### Compiling and Running

-At your command prompt type `volt hello.volt`.
-This tells the compiler to compile the code in `hello.volt` into an executable.
-If there's no output, the compilation was successful.
+First, configure the build.

+	battery config /path/to/Volta /path/to/Watt .

+Then, to build the `hello` executable,

+	battery

 If an error is produced, make sure your code matches what's written above exactly.
-Otherwise, run `./a.out` (on Linux and OS X) or `a.exe` (on Windows) to run your new program!
+Otherwise, run `./hello` (on Linux and OS X) or `hello.exe` (on Windows) to run your new program!
 The message `hello, world` should be printed onto the screen.
 If it worked, everything seems to be setup correctly.
 [On to the next chapter!](c3-steps.html) If you're still confused, keep reading.

 ## Finding Help